sinemistoktas/MySKL/client/README.md

 ### Installation

-1. Navigate to the client directory:
+1. Navigate to the client directory (Assuming you are in the main directory of MySKL):
    ```
-   cd my-react-flask-app/client
+   cd client
    ```

 2. Install the dependencies: